Kerbas-ad-astra/HGR-Community-Fixes/README.md

 	* Thanks to @Mihara for a couple of suggestions:
 		* Slightly more inventory volume in the Garlic pod (so you can fit a container in a container).
 		* Onion capsules now include life support recycler and habitation functionality (USI-LS).
+	* Tank balance pass (including service modules) -- tanks no longer contain more fuel than their physical volumes.

 ## Roadmap